 Who Does OEA Represent in Contract Negotiations?

-- 28 units of Education Support Professionals (ESP) (e.g. instructional assistants, bus drivers, school secretaries)
+- Education Support Professionals (ESP) (e.g. instructional assistants, bus drivers, school secretaries)

 Attacks on Collective Bargaining